lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/properties.md

 </dt>
 <dd>

 Set to true to prevent initial attribute reflection for the default value when `reflect` is set to true, and to reset the property to its default value when its corresponding attribute is removed.

-For more information, see [Enabling attribute reflection](#reflected-attributes).
+The default value is the property's initial value set in the constructor or with an [auto-accessor](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#auto-accessors-in-classes).
+This value is retained in memory so it's a good practice to avoid setting `useDefault: true` for non-primitive Object/Array properties.
+For more information, see [Enabling attribute reflection](#reflected-attributes) and [Best practices when reflecting attributes](#best-practices-when-reflecting-attributes).

 </dd>